Customer Remittances in Cash Application: Streamlining Your Financial Workflow for Enhanced Efficiency

 What is the role of remittance advice in cash application?

-The **remittance advice** is a crucial document that tells your accounts receivable team which specific invoices a customer’s payment is intended to cover.
-It includes details like invoice numbers, amounts paid, and any deductions or discounts.
+The remittance advice is a crucial document that tells your accounts receivable team which specific invoices a customer’s payment is intended to cover.
+It includes details like invoice numbers, amounts paid, and any discounts.

 Why is cash application a challenging process?